tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_interactivity.md

 If your users log in, you can store their API keys and dynamically populate the calls with API keys.
 Not doing so seems a bit lazy with the user experience.
 The API key can most likely be a variable that stores the user's API key.

 However, if you store customer API keys on your site, this might create authentication and login requirements that make your site more complicated.
-If you have users logging in and dynamically populating the explorer with their API keys, you'll probably need a front-end designer and web developer to pull this off.
+If you have users logging in and dynamically populating the explorer with their API keys, you'll probably need a front-end designer and web developer to pull this off. [readme.io](http://readme.io) is one of the platforms that allows you to store API keys for users and dynamically populate your code samples with them.